Club Safeguarding Officers

 2. ECB Safe Hands workshop

-3. Safeguarding for Committee Members & Club Safeguarding Officers (online) (*auto-enrolment for Club Safeguarding Officers who attend the Safe Hands Workshop)
+3. Safeguarding for Committee Members & Club Safeguarding Officers.
+This is a free online course and auto-enrolment is provided for Club Safeguarding Officers who attend the Safe Hands Workshop

 ECB Safe Hands

-This course is designed specifically for Club Safeguarding Officers in cricket clubs.
-The course is delivered by ECB trained tutors and County Safeguarding Officers.
+This course is designed specifically for Club Safeguarding Officers in cricket clubs and is delivered by ECB trained tutors and County Safeguarding Officers.

-All Club Safeguarding Officers MUST attend the Safe Hands workshop and refresh this training every 3 years.
+All Club Safeguarding Officers must attend the Safe Hands workshop and renew this qualification every 3 years.
 The training enables the Club Safeguarding Officer to:

-'Safeguarding for Specialist Roles’ replaces Safeguarding Young Cricketers and is designed to support individuals in cricket who are working with children and young people.
+The 'Safeguarding for Specialist Roles’ course replaces the Safeguarding Young Cricketers course and is designed to support individuals in cricket who work with children and young people.

 For more information, please contact Karen Smith: